Autoroutes of France

 The autoroute (/fr/, highway or motorway) system in France consists largely of toll roads (76% of the total).
 It is a network of 11,882 km of motorways as of 2014.
 On road signs, autoroute destinations are shown in blue, while destinations reached through a combination of autoroutes are shown with an added autoroute logo.
 Toll autoroutes are signalled with the word péage (toll or toll plaza).
+All are in metropolitan France except for the A1 (972) in Martinique.